diversen7/rhino3dm-test/README.md

 https://3dviewer.net/

+The exporter also writes a `.glb`, which can be used directly with the HTML generator below.

 ## extract_3dm_to_stl.py

 Attempts to extract mesh geometry from a Rhino `.3dm` file and writes it as a binary STL.
 Quad faces are triangulated automatically.